 CG: Yeah!
 And then get panicky and change everything.
 So this gradually became a sore point with me.

 Columbia Pictures: Ghost of the China Sea (Fred F. Sears, 1958) and Forbidden Island (Charles B. Griffith, 1959)

-, I had an early chance to direct but was too dumb to know that I had to work with the editor.
+On Forbidden Island, I had an early chance to direct but was too dumb to know that I had to work with the editor.
 They told me I had an Oscar-winning editor; I told them we needed an Oscar-winning firestarter.
-You're the only guy I ever told this to.
-It was my first directorial experience, apart from 2nd unit stuff on Crab Monsters
+You’re the only guy I ever told this to.
+It was my first directorial experience, apart from 2nd unit stuff on Crab Monsters and Teenage Doll.

 Beast from Haunted Cave (Monte Hellman, 1959) and Ski Troop Attack (Corman, 1960)